An ex-Goldman Sachs banker vies to preside over the troubled Greek left

 According to him, despite Kasselakis’s social media successes, his agenda, objectives, and vision for Syriza remain “largely enigmatic”.

-Nakou said Kasselakis’s rise accelerates the “slow demise” of the party, claiming there was “a permanent split between his supporters and those of Achtsioglou”.
+Nakou said Kasselakis’s rise accelerates the “slow demise” of the party, and that a “permanent split” between his supporters and those of Achtsioglou could emerge.

 If the former banker is to be elected, Syriza will likely be a “very different party” that will no longer purport to represent the “radical left”, she said, adding this will signal “quite a transformation from 2015”.